About fishing in the middle of Sweden

 The evening is enjoyed next to a crackling wood-fuelled stove in the cabin discussing the day’s catches and events and planning the following day’s fishing.
 It is also possible to ski to the fishing location and if you want to, you can also go fishing from an “Ark”, a small cosy hut which we place on the ice.
 In the Ark, you can light a fire in the stove and enjoy the silence while you fish.

-A warm welcome to FIMS!
+A warm welcome to fishing in the middle of Sweden!